vivianah/wids-predict-patient-survival/readme.md

 ## Running the Code

-All our finalized notebooks are in the "Finalized" folder.
+All our finalized notebooks are in the "notebook/Finalized" folder.
 Please run the jupyter notebook in the order of step numbers in title.

 1. Run __Step1_WIDS+EDA.ipynb__
    This is our EDA process.